top of page

 Talk to the priest and find out where you are and are not allowed to be; the last thing you want to do is be in a place that is distracting to him or anyone else in the sanctuary.
 Can you come all the way up to the front pew?
 Would he rather you stay as close to the back as you can?

 If you want to shoot from the choir loft, communicate with the choir director and/or organist beforehand to make sure you won’t be getting in anyone’s way while doing so.
-The music director of the Oratory is a good friend of mine and never has a problem with me being up there, but I still check in before Mass if I plan to be in the loft at all.
+The music director of the Oratory is a good friend of mine and the choir is used to me barging in by now (thank you, choir!).
+They never have a problem with my visits to the loft, but I still check in before Mass if I plan to be up there.
 It’s common courtesy and makes it easier for me and the musicians to do our jobs with as few disruptions as possible.

 Map out the church before Mass starts and figure out what places will and will not work for photography.
 I almost never shoot from the Gospel side because the Oratory’s eagle lectern, while beautiful, almost completely obstructs my view.
 Give extra consideration to what places work well for important moments of the Mass, such as the elevations and the Ecce.